rohanmahy/ietf-drafts/mahy-mls-content-adv/draft-mahy-mls-content-adv.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [@!RFC2219].

-The terms MLS client, MLS group, and KeyPackage have the same meanings as in the MLS protocol [@!I-D.ietf-mls-protocol].
+The terms MLS client, MLS group, LeafNode, GroupContext, KeyPackage, GroupContextExtensions Proposal, and RequiredCapabilities have the same meanings as in the MLS protocol [@!I-D.ietf-mls-protocol].

 # Introduction